Pennsville Memorial High School

-Pennsville Memorial High School is comprehensive community public high school in Pennsville Township, Salem County, New Jersey, United States, that serves students in ninth through twelfth grades as the lone secondary school of the Pennsville School District.
+Pennsville Memorial High School is comprehensive community public high school in Pennsville Township, Salem County, in the U.S. state of New Jersey, that serves students in ninth through twelfth grades as the lone secondary school of the Pennsville School District.

-As of the 2021–22 school year, the school had an enrollment of 450 students and 46.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.7:1.
-There were 101 students (22.4% of enrollment) eligible for free lunch and 29 (6.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 481 students and 44.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.
+There were 128 students (26.6% of enrollment) eligible for free lunch and 36 (7.5% of students) eligible for reduced-cost lunch.

-The Music Academy (composed of a Vocal and Instrumental Academy) and the Academy of Graphic Design in Multimedia Technology are located in the school facilities.
+The Music Academy (which includes a Vocal and Instrumental Academy) and the Academy of Graphic Design in Multimedia Technology are located in the school facilities.
 Both of these academies are institutions hosted by Pennsville Memorial through the Salem County Vocational Technical Schools.

 Starting with the 2014–15 school year, the school operates on a four-block A day and a four-block B day day schedule.
 Each class period is 90 minutes long.
 The school day officially begins at 7:40 a.m., and students are dismissed at 2:15 p.m.
 Lunch periods are 30 minutes in duration.
 The school had previously had nine periods of classes that were 41 minutes each (including lunch) prior to the 2014–2015 school year.